They lay out the missteps of others so you can be spared a similar fate.

 "This business took every wrong turn you can take," Nebel says.
 "There was an insufficient management presence, a lack of IT leadership and no strategic planning, and the technology they were using was ancient."
 The retailer also failed to make sure that the vendor was taking appropriate security measures on its end, he adds.

-Nebel's client is an extreme example, but when it comes to the challenge of meeting
+Nebel's client is an extreme example, but when it comes to the challenge of meeting the PCI Data Security Stan-dard for protecting cardholder data, auditors see plenty of retailers struggling.

 Under the standard, level 1 businesses--those that process more than six million credit card transactions a year--are subject to an annual on-site audit and quarterly network scans performed by an approved vendor.
 Level 2 and 3 companies that process 20,000 to 6 million credit card transactions a year must fill out an annual self-assessment questionnaire and have an approved vendor conduct quarterly network scans.